BIOGRAPHY

 Christine Chia is the author of The Law of Second Marriages (2011) and Separation: a History (2014).
 She is the co-editor of the groundbreaking poetry anthologies A Luxury We Cannot Afford (2014) and A Luxury We Must Afford (2016), and was a featured writer for the Singapore Literature Festival in New York.
 She recently edited Lines Spark Code (2017), a collection of Singapore poetry for the A-level examinations.

-Philip Holden, in his QLRS review of Separation: a History, says of Chia that “it’s a tribute to her talent as a poet that Chia produces the kind of moment that Yeats wrote of, a moment that results from the convergence of two stories, but is ultimately bound by neither”.
+Philip Holden, in his QLRS review of Separation: a History, called it “a tribute to her talent as a poet that Chia produces the kind of moment that Yeats wrote of, a moment that results from the convergence of two stories, but is ultimately bound by neither”.

-Author Photo © Jon Gresham.
-Biography © Christine Chia.
+Author Photo © Vipul Singhvi.
+Author Biography © Christine Chia.
 All rights reserved.

 CRITICAL INTRODUCTION >